 Nor are the earnings of those who are employed rising by much.
 The pace of annual salary increases in Germany has averaged about 2.3 percent each quarter in the past decade, and that's before accounting for an average inflation rate of 1.6 percent in the same period.
 No wonder the Bundesbank has bemoaned the lack of wage growth.

-What BMW has done very successfully, though, is to squeeze more out of its workforce.
-The company's sales per employee have grown by a staggering 64 percent since 2004:
+What BMW has done very successfully, though, is to Income Inequality The company's sales per employee have grown by a staggering 64 percent since 2004:

 So it shouldn’t come as any surprise that the biggest winners from the monetary backdrop in which BMW is operating are its shareholders, who've seen the company's market value soar by a stratospheric 149 percent in the same period: